 The Pizza Cognition Theory states that "the first slice of pizza a child sees and tastes...becomes, for him, pizza."
 Do you remember your first slice?
 Where was it from, is the place still around, and if so, does it hold up?
 On that note, has your taste in pizza evolved over time?

 When I was very young, I ate pizza all the time from many different pizzerias, so I don't actually remember my first slice.
 I do remember the first slice that changed the way I thought about pizza.
 It was on a trip to Wildwood, NJ, a few years ago.
 After tasting all the pizza on the boardwalk in Wildwood, I liked the unique flavor of Mack's plain pie the best.
 We were staying in Wildwood for just a week, and I ate Macks for 7 days straight.
 The flavor became addictive, and when I got home I realized I couldn't go a day without eating pizza.
 In the days after eating Macks, I kept trying different types of pizza locally and discovered other great pizzerias.
 When my search led me to my first Neapolitan pizza, it was the best pie I'd ever tasted.
-That's when I became obsessed with it and realized that one day I wanted to make Neapolitan pizza and share it with the world in my own restaurant.
+That's when I became absorbed with it and realized that one day I wanted to make Neapolitan pizza and share it with the world in my own restaurant.

 Now that's a dream we can get behind!
 It seems like you've become quite the pizza connoisseur.
 So, where do you go to find great pizza?